 Marine Mission: Life at Sea

 Approximately 250km southeast of Iceland, two more OBSs were deployed.
-Despite predictions, the sky threatens but doesn’t break, although waves were consistently large disrupting everyone’s sleep.
+Despite predictions, the sky threatened but did not break, although waves were consistently large, disrupting everyone’s sleep.
 The ocean conditions on the following day resulted in bow waves that slowed the ship down significantly, with a 12-hour journey taking 18 hours instead.
 Day nine wasn’t all bad though.
-After having spotted dozens of dolphins throughout the journey, the crew were rewarded with sightings of whales, likely fin whales, recognisable even from a distance for their distinctive spray signature when surfacing.
+After having spotted dozens of dolphins throughout the journey, the crew were rewarded with sightings of whales, likely fin whales, recognizable even from a distance for their distinctive spray signature when surfacing.
 The ship continued west, about 250km south of Iceland.

 In the middle of the Atlantic, however, nothing can be taken for granted.
-At one stage, the vessel passed beyond the range of the telecommunications satellite, resulting in no Internet access on day eleven and twelve.
+At one stage, the vessel passed beyond the range of the telecommunications satellite, resulting in no internet access on days 11 and 12.
 This cut off all communication with the SEA-SIAS team on land, as well as friends and family of the crew.
 At the same time, high waves and rough weather conditions meant that the best course of action was for the Celtic Explorer to hold its position for two days and weather the storm.
-Their patience was rewarded when a pod of between ten and fifteen pilot whales surfaced near the ship.
-By the end of day twelve, 767km west of Ireland, the 15th OBS was deployed with only three more to go.
+Their patience was rewarded when a pod of between 10 and 15 pilot whales surfaced near the ship.
+By the end of day 12, 767km west of Ireland, the 15th OBS was deployed with only three more to go.
 The ship was on the home straight.

 Next Steps for SEA-SEIS

 Janneke de Laat, PhD student at DIAS, will be the first person to use the data collected by the K.U.M.
 OBSs.
 The project is also being embedded into curriculums for much younger students at primary schools around Ireland thanks to lesson plans developed by the Marine Institute.
-In parallel, the SEA-SEIS team on the Celtic Explorer spoke to young school students during the voyage via video links about the expedition and life at sea.
+In parallel, the SEA-SEIS team on the Celtic Explorer spoke to young school students during the voyage about the expedition and life at sea via video links.
 What a great way to engage young people in STEM, generating excitement and interest in marine themes, and sharing knowledge and insights into scientific research.

 The SEA-SEIS project bridges science, the arts, and especially education with its strong commitment to developing junior researchers with an inclusive approach to primary school education in which students are engaged in the expedition at different points, through naming the OBSs and ongoing video links.
 This competition might seem light-hearted, but it’s actually a really clever way to pique the interest of and involve school students in this kind of work and keep them engaged in marine science throughout the project.
 I can imagine them excited to receive updates and find out how well, and what kind, of insights ‘their’ OBS has collected following the 18-month data collection phase.